How Can I Improve PostgreSQL Insertion Performance?

 synchronous_commit

-to 'off' and increase commit_delay
+to 'off' and increasecommit_delay

-Parallel Insertion: For massive datasets, employ multiple connections for concurrent insertions.
+to reduce WAL write frequency, thus improving insertion speed.
+Use caution with this approach. - Parallel Insertion: For massive datasets, employ multiple connections for concurrent insertions.
 Careful coordination is crucial to prevent data corruption.

 -